zendesk/delivery_boy/README.md

 #### Compression

+See [ruby-kafka](https://github.com/zendesk/ruby-kafka#compression) for more information.

 ##### `compression_codec`

 The codec used to compress messages.
 Must be either `snappy` or `gzip`.

-See [ruby-kafka](https://github.com/zendesk/ruby-kafka#compression) for more information.

 ##### `compression_threshold`

 The minimum number of messages that must be buffered before compression is attempted.
 By default only one message is required.
 Only relevant if `compression_codec` is set.

-See [ruby-kafka](https://github.com/zendesk/ruby-kafka#compression) for more information.

 #### Network